yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 $$D(p, s) = \min\{|x-p| \mid x \in s\}$$

-Nit note: since hypersurfaces are closed in $$R^n$$, the formula above actually gets its minimum value.
+Nit note: since we are dealing with closed hypersurfaces in $$R^n$$, the formula above actually gets its minimum value.

 Taking a step back - we can actually get the above data structure to work without mapping the items to points in some Euclidean space, but rather keeping them in an arbitrary metric space!